 All Home- School Learning will be given on a Thursday and should be handed in on Tuesday morning.

 The children are responsible for ensuring that they have the correct uniform and equipment for school each day, which should be named.
 Please remind them that they set the example for the rest of the school!
 Children are allowed to bring a bottle of water for the classroom

-We hope that the children will thoroughly enjoy this term and indeed final year in Year St Marys and that the experience will be one they remember for a very long time!
+We hope that the children will thoroughly enjoy this term and indeed their final year at St Mary's and that the experience will be one they remember for a very long time!